lupyuen/lupyuen.github.io/src/sensor.md

 Zig is super helpful for __writing safer programs__ because it catches problems at runtime: Overflow, Underflow, Array Out-of-Bounds and more. [(See the list)](https://ziglang.org/documentation/master/#Undefined-Behavior)

 The code we see today will be useful for programming __IoT Gadgets__ with Zig.
-We'll use the code in upcoming projects: __LoRaWAN and Visual Programming__.
+We'll use the code in upcoming projects for __LoRaWAN and Visual Programming__.
 (Details below)

 _What if we're not familiar with Zig?_